How to Size a Compressed Air Tank

 What Are Air Receiver Tanks?

-Air receiver tanks—also referred to as compressed air tanks—are engineered to temporarily store compressed air before it enters equipment or a piping system.
+Air receiver tanks are engineered to temporarily store compressed air before it enters equipment or a piping system.
 They help connected compressed air systems operate efficiently during operations by acting as a buffer between the compressor and fluctuating buffer.
 Additionally, they can be used to supply additional air to the system to accommodate surges in demand and/or run the system even when the compressor is not running.

 Compressed air systems use two types of air receiver tanks: primary and secondary.
 Primary tanks are located close to the air compressor system and act as air storage devices.
 Secondary tanks are located further from the compressor system while still being accessible to any device that requires air.